Who Files Bankruptcy?

 *These figures are taken directly from reports issued by the Administrative Office of the US Courts.

-It is difficult to pinpoint why there is such a wide variation in filing rates across the country, and the Credit Slips author posits a theory or two, like local legal culture, the presence or absence of effective debt collection laws like garnishment.
+It is difficult to pinpoint why there is such a wide variation in filing rates across the country, and the Credit Slips author posits a theory or two, such as local legal culture and the presence or absence of effective debt collection laws like garnishment.

-You can view more filing statistics by visiting the US Courts website.
+View more filing statistics at the US Courts website.

 What Factors Lead to Personal Bankruptcy Filings?

-Because filling a bankruptcy case can be a huge decision with long-lasting consequences (both positive and negative), people who are contemplating filing bankruptcy often want to know if their reasons for filing are typical, reasonable or sound.
+Because filing a bankruptcy case can be a huge decision with long-lasting consequences—positive and negative—people who are contemplating filing bankruptcy often want to know if their reasons for filing are typical, reasonable, or sound.

 - In 2007, those younger than 25 made up less than 2 percent of filers.
 About 20 percent of filers are 55 years or older.
-Median age is about 45 years old.
+The median age is about 45.

-- Those aged 65 and older make up about 8% of filers.
-Those aged 34 and younger make up about 19% of filers.
+- People ages 65 and older make up about 8% of filers.
+Those ages 34 and younger make up about 19% of filers.

 - 73% of filers have a job or are self-employed